cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/dns/native-os.md

 1. Click **System** > **Preferences** > **Network Connections**.
 1. Click on the **Wireless** tab, then choose the Wi-Fi network you are currently connected to.
 1. Click **IPv6**.
-1. Add the IPv6 address from that we listed based on your location configuration
+1. Add the IPv6 address from that we listed based on your DNS location configuration.
 1. Click **Apply**.

 ### Debian